Korean J Transplant 2022; 36(2): 148-153

 Biliary rhabdomyosarcoma is a rare tumor, but it is still the most common tumor of the biliary tract in children.
 We report a case of a 6-year-old boy with biliary embryonal rhabdomyosarcoma and liver metastasis, which were treated with neoadjuvant and adjuvant chemotherapy combined with living donor liver transplantation (LDLT).
 Initial imaging studies showed a low-attenuation intraductal mass from the left hepatic duct to the intrapancreatic common bile duct with diffuse upstream dilatation of the intrahepatic duct and liver metastasis.
 Endoscopic biopsy revealed embryonal rhabdomyosarcoma.
 After tumor size reduction through neoadjuvant chemotherapy, LDLT was planned to remove the tumor completely.
 A left lateral section graft weighing 330 g was harvested from his 38-year-old mother and the graft-to-recipient weight ratio was 1.94%.
 Routine pediatric LDLT operation was performed with deep excavation of intrapancreatic distal bile duct.
 The explant liver showed minimal residual embryonal rhabdomyosarcoma with no lymph node metastasis.
 The patient recovered uneventfully from LDLT operation.
 Scheduled adjuvant chemotherapy was performed for 6 months.
 The patient is doing well without any evidence of tumor recurrence for 26 months after LDLT.
 In conclusion, liver transplantation could be an effective treatment for unresectable biliary rhabdomyosarcoma in children according to the location of tumor.

-Keywords: Hepatic malignancy, Chemotherapy, Living donor liver transplantation, Sarcoma, Metastasis
+Keywords: Hepatic malignancy, Chemotherapy, Living donors, Liver transplantation, Sarcoma, Metastasis

 |View Full Text||PubReader|